CaptainCluster/SDS_FullStack_Project/README.md

 > Installing dependencies of Angular: `npm install`

-> Building the Angular Application:
+> Building the Angular Application: `ng build`

+Now you should have a *public* folder that allows the application to be run on port 3000, by default.

 ❓The Angular side has some errors, why?
 ---